webuild-consortium/webuild-github-policies/docs/05-licensing-guidelines.md

 ### 7.1 Consortium IP Agreement

+**Key provisions:**

-Partners retain ownership of pre-existing IP (Background IP).
-New IP created during the project (Foreground IP) is jointly owned.
-Partners have access rights per consortium agreement.
-Open access publication is required by EU grant, and partners may exploit results per agreement.
+- Partners retain ownership of pre-existing IP (Background IP)
+- New IP created during the project (Foreground IP) is jointly owned
+- Partners have access rights per consortium agreement
+- Open access publication is required by EU grant
+- Partners may exploit results per agreement

 ### 7.2 Contributor Rights

 #### 7.2.1 Copyright Ownership

-**Contributors retain copyright** to their contributions, but grant rights to the consortium:
+Contributors retain copyright to their contributions but grant rights to the consortium:

 ```
 Copyright [year] [Contributor Name]